1 year, 1 month ago #226435Kerry ZurierParticipant

 I notice that What For’s is a place we often come back to, and ever since my India trip (or maybe completion around my India trip), I’ve busted up two things: that breakthroughs require breakdowns – I think that happens a lot, but isn’t a rule – and that we need a What For to pull us forward.

 I simply want to be here.
 I love what I get out of this work.
 I love you guys.
 I love Ryan Mac and Nancy challenge me.
 I love how y’all challenge me.
 I love that I get to challenge all of you.
-And I have this deep inner knowing that the more I allow myself to get from coaching and AC, the more delicious my life can be.11 months ago #225727Juliana SihParticipant
+And I have this deep inner knowing that the more I allow myself to get from coaching and AC, the more delicious my life can be.1 year, 1 month ago #225727Juliana SihParticipant

 Yes I have more.
 Here is my “what for” with AC: